California Vehicle Safety Inspection Requirements

 If you do not receive a vehicle inspection, you could face penalties from the Department of Motor Vehicles such as fines, and inaction to maintain a safe vehicle could put you at risk for liability in a car accident.
 It is important to receive these inspections whenever the Department of Motor Vehicles requires you to in order to uphold your duty of care.

 Maintaining vehicle safety is extremely important to keep California’s roads safe in general.
 You do not want another driver’s brakes to go out or for an engine to explode while you are driving.
-If you are in an accident with another driver and you believe failure to receive a safety inspection may be the cause, contact an attorney as soon as possible.
+If you are in an accident with another driver and you believe failure to receive a safety inspection may be the cause, contact an accident attorney in Riverside as soon as possible.